wagaweb/waboot/README.md

 Waboot components leverage on [WBF Components](https://github.com/wagaweb/wbf/tree/master/src/modules/components) to provide a flexible, multi-purpose environment.

-Waboot ships with some default components ready to be used; you can also develop your custom components or install third-party components.
+Waboot ships with a component repository full of components ready to be used; you can also develop your custom components or install third-party components.

 Refer to WBF docs to learn how to develop custom components.